 You’re heading to the Mother Land for the trip of a lifetime.
 You can’t wait to see elephants, giraffes, rhinos, leopards, birds and all of the other animals that live in the grasslands of Africa.
 But you’re at a loss for what to pack.
-Take a look at the following packing checklist for your upcoming African safari:
+Take a look at the following checklist for what to pack on your African safari.

 Packing is difficult even under the best of circumstances.
 You need to know what the weather’s going to be like, if you need options and what’s appropriate for the location.
 For most African safaris, your best bet is to pack light layers.
 You need warm clothes for the early mornings and evenings because it tends to be cool.
 Pack a jacket, vest or fleece as well as a couple of long-sleeved shirts for any excursions during these times.
 The rest of the time you can get away with pants and cotton shirts.
 You should opt for clothing in light colors that aren’t bright, such as khaki and olive green.
 Bright colors can distract the animals and dark blues (such as blue jeans) attract flies.
 Don’t forget to also include sunglasses and a hat because the sun is bright and there isn’t a lot of shade.